FraSanvit/reserve-margins/README.md

             electricity: 1000 # (MW)
 ```

+### Operating reserves ###

-**Operating reserve - percentage of the net load**
+**Percentage of the net load**

 All operating targets consist of an additional term, in addition to the load, representing extra requirements expressed as a proportion of generating capacity or energy production.
-This term is introduced through the new constraint `operating_reserve`, which can be defined for each technology and location.
+This term is introduced through the new constraint `operating_reserve` and `operating_reserve_cap`, which can be defined for each technology and location.

 In this specific case, the load is multiplied by a factor of (1 + `% of the net laod`) where the `% of the net laod` is introduced as follows:
 ```